AlphaBravoCompany/rancher-desktop-demo/labs/lab-02.md

 1. Install the `Remote - Containers` extension from Microsoft.
 The `dc-hello-world` project includes a `.devcontainer` directory that allows you to do all development inside a container without needing to install addl tools on your local machine.

-2. Open the `dc-hello-world-chart` directory in VScode.
+2. Open the `dc-hello-world` directory in VScode.
 When prompted with `Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container (learn more).`, chose `Reopen in container`.

 3. Review the `Dockerfile` file and note that this is a multi-stage build.
 This allows use to only include the final binary in the image and not the GoLang build tools.
 More about this later.